 3 best boutique hotels in Singapore for solo travellers

 There are obviously more than three boutique hotels in Singapore.
 But through my research, I found many boutique hotels with very small rooms.
-I wasn’t convinced to try them so I picked the ones I think that would be great for solo travellers, which is how I derived at my three choices.
+I wasn’t convinced to try them so I picked the ones I think would be great for solo travellers, which is how I derived my three choices.

-I’ve stayed at each one of these boutique hotels myself and really like them all.
+I’ve stayed at each one of these boutique hotels myself and like them all.
 They are excellent for anyone who is travelling alone.
 And these recommended hotels can also be great for staycations as well.

 So I will give you a general overview of the hotel and my honest opinion of each of them.
 Plus, I included the location and the hotel website so you can learn more about the boutique hotel.

 Lloyd’s Inn Singapore Address: 2 Lloyd Road, Singapore | Website: Lloyd’s Inn Singapore

 Rate: $160SGD (Standard Room)

 Lloyd’s Inn Singapore: the best affordable boutique hotel in Singapore

 I love staying at Lloyd’s Inn.
 It is one of my favourite boutique hotels in Singapore.
 The entire hotel is designed with simple minimalist aesthetics where everything is crisp and clean.
 The design is cohesive and thoughtful from the guest rooms to the lobby and even outdoor areas.